Uncle Tupelo: The Plebes and The Primitives

 Jay Farrar, along with his brothers Wade and Dade, played in an early 1980s garage band named The Plebes.
 Hailing from Belleville, Illinois, The Plebes sought to enter a battle-of-the-bands competition but needed another high school student as a member to perform.
 They invited Jeff Tweedy, a high school friend of Jay Farrar, to join the band and play with them for the show.
 Despite a lack of skill with his instrument, Tweedy played an important role in the band by booking early gigs.
-While The Plebes had been playing music in a rockabilly style, Tweedy wanted to play punk rock like the music that he originally heard the group perform.
+While The Plebes had been playing music in a rockabilly style, Tweedy wanted to play punk rock like the music he originally heard the group perform.
 This caused tensions between Tweedy and Dade Farrar, who left the band two months after Tweedy joined.

-Before leaving the band in 1984, Dade Farrar introduced its members to Mike Heidorn, the younger brother of his girlfriend; Heidorn then joined the group as their drummer.
+Before leaving the band in 1984, Dade Farrar introduced its members to his girlfriend's brother Mike Heidorn, who joined the group as the drummer.
 The Plebes then decided to change its name to The Primitives, a reference to a 1965 song by psychedelic rock group The Groupies.
-Due to the unpopularity of punk rock in the St. Louis area, The Primitives began to play blues-oriented garage rock at fast tempos.
-They performed regularly at a wedding hall in Millstadt, Illinois, where Tweedy's mother Jo Ann would collect the cover fee.
+As punk rock was unpopular in the St. Louis area, The Primitives began to play blues-oriented garage rock at fast tempos.
+They performed regularly at a wedding hall in Millstadt, Illinois, where Tweedy's mother Jo Ann collected the cover fee.
 They also performed regularly at B St Bar in Belleville with bands such as The Newsboys (later Sammy and the Snowmonkeys), Charlie Langrehr, and The Symptoms.
-Wade Farrar was the lead singer of the band, but his commitment to Southern Illinois University and an attempted enlistment in the United States Army meant he was only able to dedicate a small amount of time to the group.
-Additionally, Heidorn broke his collarbone during a concert in 1986, which caused the band to go on hiatus.
+Wade Farrar was the lead singer, but his commitment to Southern Illinois University and an attempted enlistment in the United States Army meant he could dedicate only a small amount of time to the group.
+Heidorn broke his collarbone during a concert in 1986, which caused the band to go on hiatus.
 Jay Farrar and Tweedy continued to write songs and perform at Heidorn's house while he recovered, and by 1987 they had restarted the group.
 The Primitives temporarily added Tony Mayr as a bassist so that Tweedy could play guitar, but a month later the band decided to keep Tweedy on bass and remain a three-piece.
-To avoid confusion with a successful British band also named The Primitives, they decided to change their name once again, to Uncle Tupelo.
-Although they performed only 1960s cover songs as The Primitives, the trio decided to take a new approach and write their own music under their new name.
+To avoid confusion with a successful British band also named The Primitives, they decided to change their name again, to Uncle Tupelo.
+Although they performed only 1960s cover songs as The Primitives, Uncle Tupelo took a new approach, writing their own music under their new name.